CONFORMING & EDITING (EDLs / AAF)

 Film editing is the fine art of storytelling practiced by connecting two or more shots together to form a sequence, and the subsequent connecting of sequences to form an entire movie.
 Almost every motion picture, television show and TV commercial is shot with one camera per take; every single shot is separated from every other single shot by time and space.
 On its most fundamental level, film editing is the art, technique, and practice of assembling these shots into a coherent whole.
-However, the job of an editor isn’t merely to mechanically put pieces of a film together, nor is it to just cut off the film slates, nor is it simply to edit dialogue scenes.
-A film editor works with the layers of images, multiple camera views of the same shot, the story, the music, the rhythm and the pace which shapes the actors' performances, "re-directing" and often re-writing the film during the editing process, honing the infinite possibilities of the juxtaposition of small snippets of film into a creative, coherent, cohesive whole.
+However, the job of an editor isn’t merely to mechanically put pieces of film together, nor is it to just cut off the film slates, neither is it simply to edit dialogue scenes.
+A film editor works with many layers of images, multiple camera views of the same shot, the story, the music, the rhythm and the pace which shapes the actors' performances, "re-directing" and often re-writing the film during the editing process, honing the infinite possibilities of the juxtaposition of small snippets of film into a creative, coherent, cohesive whole.

 I previously mentioned only one camera, more than likely several cameras will have captured the scene or event at the same time, therefore making the editor spend time working out which shot works best and at what angle, wide or close up.
 This is where editing and being able to review many different sequences on a layered timeline helps the director work out best how to represent their vision, although we are also now seeing multiple camera views within one scene or different views covering one sequence.

-This has been, in my experience when the director and director of photography (DOP) have suddenly been frightened and panicked by their own work.
-Unfortunately the checking procedure throughout production paints a different picture to the final raw scans used for the DI process.
+In my experience the director and director of photography (DOP) have suddenly been frightened and panicked by their own work.
 Watching small resolution infinitely compressed images, throughout the editorial stage taken from the rushes dailies tapes can paint a hugely different story when viewing the final raw scans used for the DI process.
-Which incidentally will almost certainly have been colour corrected by the telecine operator, sometimes painting a somewhat rosier picture than what is captured on the actual negative (most tend to pass a technical grade over the timeline, so not to frighten the client on first viewing).
+Which incidentally will almost certainly have been colour corrected by the telecine operator as a techincal grade, sometimes painting a somewhat rosier picture than what is truly captured on the actual negative (most tend to pass a technical grade over the timeline, so not to frighten the client on first viewing).

 Ultimately the only true way of representing what is on the negative and in my opinion a far better way of working, would be to scan the negative from the start and offer a true representation without the often misguided but hopefully keen colourist’s interpretation of a scene.
 Subtle colour lighting can be graded out to normalise what the DOP was after, or alternatively a shot that looks great from the telecine may have been under or over exposed, which is not noticeable gauging from the rushes.
 HD rushes are making the process easier but you still cannot remove the telecine operator from trying to make the scene look beautiful, when sometimes they simply are not.

 Data Dailies are beginning to be offered and take this uncertainty away from the rigmarole of rushes.
-These are not unlike scans but are smaller resolution versions that can be viewed from Digi Beta, they are a technical scan of what is exactly on the negative, removing the subjective ‘Colourist’ from the equation.
+These are not unlike scans but are smaller resolution versions that can be viewed from digital tape or streamed.
+They are in effect a technical scan of what is exactly on the negative, removing the subjective ‘Colourist’ from the equation.
 This would give a far more reliable approach to this problem, which will always remain while a colourist is able to subject their individual vision of the scene.

 Modern offline editing is conducted in a non-linear editing suite.
 The digital revolution has made the offline editing process immeasurably quicker, as practitioners moved from time-consuming negative copying and editing, butt splicing and movieola’s, linear (tape to tape) suites were then replaced by computer hardware and software such as Adobe Premiere, Final Cut Pro, Avid, Vegas Video and Lightworks.
 Typically, all the original footage (often tens or hundreds of hours) is digitized into the suite at an extremely low resolution.
 The editor and director are then free to work with all the options to create the final cut or master timeline.

-When the offline edit is complete, the pictures are re-assembled at full or 'online' resolution, for HD 1920x1080 generally 2K for film but now with the RED camera increasingly 4K.
+When the offline edit is complete, the reels or episodes are re-assembled at full or 'online' resolution, for HD 1920x1080 generally 2K for film but now with the RED camera increasingly 4K.
 An edit decision list or equivalent (AAF) is used to carry over the cuts and dissolves from the offline.
-This ‘final’ conform is checked against a video copy of the offline edit to verify that the edits are correct and frame-accurate.
-As well, this cutting copy provides a reference for any video effects and working copy that need to be added.
+This ‘final’ conform is checked against a video copy of the offline edit to verify that the scene changes are correct and frame-accurate.
+The offline edit or cutting copy provides a reference for any video effects and work in progress such as VFX that need to be added to the final conform..

-Digital Picture Exchange (DPX) is now a common file format used for digital intermediate and visual effects work and has been ratified as an ANSI/SMPTE standard (268M-2003).
+Digital Picture Exchange (DPX) is a widely used and accepted file format utilised for digital intermediate and visual effects work, which has been ratified as an ANSI/SMPTE standard (268M-2003).
 The file format is most commonly used to represent the density of each colour channel of a scanned negative in a 10-bit log format where the gamma of the original camera negative is preserved as taken by a film scanner.
 Other common video formats are also supported.
 DPX provides a great deal of flexibility in storing colour and other information for exchange between production facilities.

-The DPX file format was originally derived from the output file format (.cin) of the Kodak Cineon 'FIDO' film scanner, but the difference is that DPX can hold Linear or LOG data.
-Cineon is only a LOG format.
-The header information within DPX files contains three sections in addition to picture data:
+The DPX file format was originally derived from the output file format (.cin) of the Kodak Cineon 'FIDO' film scanner, but the difference between the two is that DPX can hold Linear or LOG data, whereas cineon is only a LOG format.
+Also the header information within DPX files contains three additional sections to picture data: